-The xenon gas chamber of this practical plug and play lights produce proper beam pattern, and the digital ballast ensures consistent output, the lights only need to be inserted and locked.
+The xenon gas chamber of these practical plug-and-play lights produces a proper beam pattern, and the digital ballast ensures consistent output, the lights only need to be inserted and locked.
 The lights function best at a 55W power output and between 9V-16V of voltage.
-At these parameters, the system can achieve a maximum output of 3000LM, genuinely worth 39.99.
+At these parameters, the system can achieve a maximum output of 3800LM, genuinely worth $43.

 Morimoto, this lighting system has sold more than half a million units since inception.
 That’s quite a feat and more so a testament to the quality of this product.
 Morimoto admits that the bulbs are made from Philip’s glass capsule, and contain halide salts from German suppliers.
 At 5500k, these bulbs boast of almost the same luminosity as industry-leading standard bulbs (Osram CBI bulbs) and outperform some of Morimoto’s previous offerings.